SaturnsVoid/GoBot2/README.md

 Always compile with '-w -s' ldflags to strip any debug information from the binary.

 # Included Tools
-* Tool for the project (Obfuscator and other crap. w/ source in VB.net)
+* Tool for the project (Obfuscator (Char+1) and other crap. w/ source in VB.net)
 * Downloader.go (GoLANG Download and Run Example)
 * DownloaderWithUAC.go (GoLANG Download and Run Example with UAC Bypass)

+# Obfuscator
+It not really a Obfuscator all it does it move the Char +1 to and A = B, C = D, ect.
+Simple but it will slow down people wanting to mess with the program and also programs that search for keywords...

 # Packages Used
 * github.com/NebulousLabs/go-upnp